undreamai/LLMUnity/README.md

 ## At a glance
 - 💻 Runs anywhere: PC, mobile or VR!
+- ⚡ Blazing fast inference on CPU and GPU (Nvidia, AMD, Apple Metal)
 - 🏠 Runs locally without internet access.
-No data ever leave the game!
+No data ever leave your game!
-- ⚡ Blazing fast inference on CPU and GPU (Nvidia, AMD, Apple Metal)
+- 📡 Supports remote server setup
 - 🤗 Supports all major LLM models
+- 🔍 Advanced RAG System (ANN search)
 - 🔧 Easy to setup, call with a single line of code
 - 💰 Free to use for both personal and commercial purposes